pkar70/MyLibs/Nuget-Configsy/README.md

 ﻿
- This package contains four of my Microsoft.Extensions.Configuration.ConfigurationProvider / ConfigurationSource pairs.
+ This package contains four of my Microsoft.Extensions.Configuration.ConfigurationProvider / ConfigurationSource pairs, and some convenient methods to Get/Set values.

  I was "forced" to make these version when I started to porting my UWP apps to multiplatform, and I wanted analogs of Windows.Storage.ApplicationData.Current..RoamingSettings and .LocalSettings.
 Also, I want it to work on phones (so it is limited to .Net Standard 1.4, last that works on Windows 10.15063)

- So, I have this requirements:
+ So, I have these requirements:
  * work in Plarform Uno, phones, and Win7 => .Net Standard 1.4
  * have both roam and local settings
  * can use only runtime files, not files in installation package (Android doesn't extract files from package)

   Basic idea: when .Set(variableName, value), and value is prefixed with "[roam]", it sets roaming setting; else sets local setting.

 # settings methods

 ## initialization
-Sub LibInitSettings(settings As MsExtConf.IConfigurationRoot)

-Without this init, you get only read/write config in temporaty JSON file (in temp directory).
+Without init, you get only read/write config in temporaty JSON file (in user temp directory).

+You can init library by using fully customizable IConfigurationRoot

+> Sub InitSettings(settings As MsExtConf.IConfigurationRoot)

-Use settings as result of something like this:
+where settings is result of something like this:

         Dim sAppName As String = Windows.ApplicationModel.Package.Current.DisplayName
         Dim oBuilder As New Microsoft.Extensions.Configuration.ConfigurationBuilder()
         Dim oDict As IDictionary = Environment.GetEnvironmentVariables()
         oBuilder = oBuilder.AddEnvironmentVariablesROConfigurationSource(sAppName, oDict)